spapas/spapas.github.io/content/react-redux-tutorial.rst

     'data': {},
     'ui': {}
   }

-with actions that manipulate either data or ui, we could create two indivdual reducers, one that would manipulate the data, and one for the ui.
-These reducers would get *only* the slice of the state that they are interested to, so the ``dataReducer`` will get only the ``data`` part of the state tree and the ``uiReducer`` will get only the ``ui`` part of the state tree.
+with actions that manipulate either data or ui, we could create two indivdual reducers, one for the ``data`` slice, and one for the ``ui`` slice of the state tree.
+These reducers would get *only* the slice of the state that they are interested in, so the ``dataReducer`` will get only the ``data`` part of the state tree and the ``uiReducer`` will get only the ``ui`` part of the state tree.

-To *combine* these reducers the ``combineReducers`` function should be used.
-This function gets an object with the name of the state part for each sub-reducer as keys and that sub-reducer as values and returns returns a reducer function that passes the action along with the correct state slice to each of the sub-reducers and creates the global state object by combining the output of each sub-reducer.
+To *combine* these reducers the ``combineReducers`` function is used.
+This function gets an object with the name of the state part for each sub-reducer as attribute names and that sub-reducer as values and returns a reducer function that passes the action along with the correct state slice to each of the sub-reducers and creates the global state object by combining the output of each sub-reducer.

-For example, the combine reducers function could be something like this:
+This may be clarified more with our own version of a combine reducers function:

 .. code::